Birth Father Rights in Texas: What You Need to Know

 There are some circumstances where informing the birth father about your adoption plan is not required.
 If you think you may be in such a situation where adoption without consent of the birth father is necessary, call 1-800-ADOPTION now to ask an adoption specialist if this option is legally possible for your situation.

-Understanding Your Rights as a Birth Father in Texas
+Understanding the Rights of the Birth Father in Texas

-As a birth father, you have your own role in the adoption process, so it’s important for you to understand all your birth father rights in adoption in Texas.
+The birth father has his own role in the adoption process, so it’s important for you to understand all the birth father’s rights in adoption in Texas.

-If you are willing to give your consent and be involved in the adoption process, you might be involved in the adoption plan with the birth mother, or you may create a birth father adoption plan with an adoption specialist by calling 1-800-ADOPTION.
-This includes working with your baby’s birth mother to select an adoptive family for your child, establishing the level of post-adoption communication that everyone is comfortable with and more.
+If he is willing to give his consent and be involved in the adoption process, he might be involved in the adoption plan if you are comfortable with this, or he may create a birth father adoption plan with an adoption specialist.
+This includes working together to select an adoptive family for your child, establishing the level of post-adoption communication that everyone is comfortable with and more.

-If you believe there’s a possibility you might be a biological father to a child being placed for adoption in Texas, or if you disagree with a birth mother’s decision to place a child for adoption, you will need to take specific legal actions to assert your parental rights.
-If this is the case, you should contact a local adoption attorney to learn more about your rights and next steps.
+If the birth father believes he is the biological father to a child being placed for adoption in Texas, or if he disagrees with a birth mother’s decision to place a child for adoption, he will need to take specific legal actions to assert his parental rights.
+If this is the case, he would need to contact a local adoption attorney to learn more about his rights and next steps.

-Again, every situation is going to be unique.
-To learn about what’s possible in your own circumstances and to learn more about birth father rights in Texas adoptions, call 1-800-ADOPTION for obligation-free information now, or request more free adoption materials online.
+Again, every situation is going to be unique and our adoption specialists have worked with birth parents with in a variety of different circumstances.
+To learn about what’s possible in your own circumstances and to get more information about birth father rights in Texas adoptions, call 1-800-ADOPTION for helpful, free information now, or get more free adoption materials online.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.